Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Gravitational orbital Hall effect for vortex light

 This persistent transverse velocity suggests a potential angle between the wave packet's trajectory and the null-geodesic plane.
 This angle, $\theta_{\sigma,\ell}\sim \text{d}\langle y\rangle_{\sigma,\ell}/\text{d}t$, as $t\to +\infty$, can be approximated by:

 This equation indicates that light carrying an equal total angular momentum, $\sigma+\ell$, might also follow differing trajectories.
 Consider three electromagnetic wave packets, each with a total angular momentum of $\sigma+\ell=1$.
-The first wave packet has a spin $\sigma=1$ and an intrinsic OAM $\ell=0$; the second one has $\sigma=0$ and $\ell=1$; and the third has $\sigma=-1$ and $\ell=2$.
+The first wave packet has a spin $\sigma=1$ and an intrinsic orbital angular momentum $\ell=0$; the second one has $\sigma=0$ and $\ell=1$; and the third has $\sigma=-1$ and $\ell=2$.
 The angles $\theta_{\sigma,\ell}$ corresponding to these three wave packets are given by:

-where the centers of the three wave packets are defined by using the energy density of the symmetric EMT.
-Hence, the propagation of light in curved spacetimes is affected not only by its total angular momentum but also by the specific contributions of its SAM and intrinsic OAM.
+where the centers of the three wave packets are defined by using the energy density of the symmetric energy-momentum tensor.
+Hence, the propagation of light in curved spacetimes is affected not only by its total angular momentum but also by the specific contributions of its spin and intrinsic orbital angular momentum.